CCExtractor/Deluge-mobile-remote-client/README.md

 ## Getting Started

-For setting up the development environment, follow the steps given below.
+#### For setting up the development environment, follow the steps given below:

 1. For making changes to the project, fork this repository using the green button on this page.